 - Pregnancy-induced hypertension

 - Vaginal breech delivery

 - Postpartum hemorrhage

 Other types of obstetric malpractice include the prescription of dangerous drugs during pregnancy that cause birth defects; failure to identify fetal distress; trauma to the baby resulting in Erb’s palsy or cerebral palsy; and failure to closely monitor the baby during and shortly after a traumatic birth for conditions including birth asphyxia.

-Call the Erie obstetrical malpractice lawyers at Purchase & George to discuss your obstetrics complications or birth injury case.
-We offer a free consultation and, if we decide to investigate your case, we'll advance the costs and recover fees and costs out any settlement or jury verdict.
+Call the Erie medical malpractice lawyers at Purchase, George & Murphey, P.C. to discuss your obstetrics complications or birth injury case.
+We offer a free consultation and, if we decide to investigate your case, we’ll advance the costs and recover fees and costs out of any settlement or jury verdict.